bitesite/spire-ruby/README.md

 **Note '2.4.1' is being used as an example below, your version will be different.**

+**This will NOT work until we come up with a non-conflicting name**

 1. Ensure version number is updated
 2. Tag `git tag 'v2.4.1'
 3. Push tags to GitHub `git push origin --tags`
 4. Build the gem `gem build spire.gemspec`
-5. Publish to BiteSite's RubyGems account `gem push spire-ruby-2.4.1.gem`
+5. Publish to BiteSite's RubyGems account `gem push spire-2.4.1.gem`

 ## Contributing